maban/styleguides/README.md

 ## To do

 * Add screenshots to resources that are examples
+* Additional hover state to resources that doesn't rely on transform
 * Transfer all the resources from [https://gimmebar.com/collection/4ecd439c2f0aaad734000022/front-end-styleguides](Gimmiebar)
 * Set up a domain